mikayla-maki/nuPHP/README.md

 Some cool observations:

-- You can easily create sub paths by creating a file with a name (`users.nu`) and the subpath in a folder with the same name (`users/details.nu`).
 - You can test the nu page scripts by running them directly with the `$env.GET` and `$env.POST` variables set, no complex mocking required!
 - Since nu is table based, you can mostly just use normal nu code to interface with the database.